 “I usually stopped counting bullet holes after 30,” he said.
 “But, I was shot down three times.
 Fortunately someone was there to pick me up and haul away my aircraft.”

 Towler will also be in attendance for the Vietnam War exhibits grand opening.
 The ceremony will include guest speakers and tributes focusing on honoring the memory of those who gave their lives while serving their country.
 A singing of the National Anthem, buglers playing Taps and a WWII bomber flyover are scheduled.

 The YAM’s “Huey” on display at the exhibit is adorned with the markings of Towler’s old Army unit, Bravo Company, 229th Assault Helicopter Battalion.
-While reminiscing on Memorial Day at the museum, Towler said there will be different thoughts running through his mind.“I think back a lot to the good and bad times, and to the few friends I lost.
-To have the museum dedicate an aircraft to the unit I flew with was very emotional,” he said.
+While reminiscing on Memorial Day at the museum, Towler said there will be different thoughts running through his mind.

 Business major and EMU freshman Alex Plouff said he would attend the ceremony at the YAM but will be out of town for the wedding of his old platoon sergeant.
 He said Vietnam veterans in particular deserve appreciation on Memorial Day.

 “It’s a little bit of back-pay for the respect they didn’t get when they came home from the war,” Plouff said.
 “I would say 99 percent of veterans are extremely proud of their service, so just saying thank you or talking to them about what they did overseas could show them people actually do care.”

 Plouff served nearly eight years in the Army as an infantryman and deployed once to Iraq and twice to Afghanistan.
 He said the majority of today’s youth don’t go out of their way to honor the casualties of America’s wars.

 “A lot of kids see it as just another long weekend,” he said.